forrestkirby/progress-element/README.md

 ## Hints

+The progress bar color can be set in the Page Builder at _STYLE > Progress > BAR > Background_.

 While developing custom elements it might appear to you that changes to the code do not come into effect.
 If that is the case, try to force a browser refresh while within the Page Builder using \[Ctrl+F5\] (Windows) or \[Cmd+R\] (macOS).

 ## Links